A

 Exercise

 Your dog has high energy levels and a love of play.
 It’s important to give your Aussiepoodle plenty of time to burn off energy with regular exercise.
-A daily hourly walk will work.
+A daily hour-long walk will work.
 If you jog, it’d be great to let your Aussiedoodle tag along.
 They’re great company and love following humans whenever they can.

 On top of this, these dogs need mental stimulation and challenges.
 They like applying themselves and basking in the reaction their successes generate.
 Keep dog toys around when the dog needs to keep itself busy, but don’t rely on them.

-In essence, this is a dog best for active families with energetic children.
+In essence, this is a dog best suited for active families with energetic children.
 You will all have to dedicate time to the dog, stimulating him through physical and mental activity every day.

 Puppies